Today’s recipe is one you are going to love – either for Sunday supper or entertaining a crowd – Pasta with Braised Short Ribs.

 I have a confession – I have a thing for short ribs.

 When the weather gets that slight chill, I find reasons to make short ribs – whether they are braised slowly in the oven , with a touch of Guinness or the trusty slow cooker.
-I love short ribs simmered in chili, made into burgers with horseradish cream sauce, or even setting my kitchen slightly ablaze with my favorite short rib enchiladas.
+I love short ribs simmered in chili, in tequila braised short rib sliders, simmered with cinnamon, made into burgers with horseradish cream sauce, or even setting my kitchen slightly ablaze with my favorite short rib enchiladas.
 You could say it’s bordering on an obsession but I am perfectly okay with that.

 When looking for a chic pasta dish one night for dinner, I turned to one of my old classic tried and true recipes and decided to play melding a few things I have learned from my short rib adventures over the years.
 I have to tell you – this Pasta with Braised Short Ribs is definitely at the top of my favorite short rib recipe list.